muratk5n/thirdwave/en/README.md

 ---

-Started to experiment with the ultiamte dish, one thing that u can prepare everyday, tastes good enough, and has everything needed.
-Currently on a mixture of onions, cheap chuck, green beans, salt, lemon, olive oil -- all thrown together and cooked.
+Started to experiment with the ultimate dish, one that u can prepare everyday, tastes good enough, and has everything needed.
+Latest;
+onions, cheap chuck, green beans, salt, lemon, olive oil -- all thrown together and cooked.
 Not bad.

 ---